-The interests of the directors in the share capital, warrants and share options of the Company are disclosed in the Directors' Report on pages 11 and 12.
-The amount charged within the income statement for the year in respect of share options, all of which are held by the directors, officers and employees, is set out in note 23.
+The interests of the directors in the share capital, warrants and share options of the Company are disclosed in the Directors' Report on page 12.
+The amount charged within the income statement for the year in respect of share options, all of which are held by the directors, officers and employees, is set out in note 7.